wpexpertsio/Post-SMTP/readme.txt

 On top of that, most email clients, such as Outlook (Microsoft 365), Yahoo, Gmail, Zoho, etc., automatically block or mark spam emails that lack proper authentication.

-That’s why you need to install the Post SMTP plugin on your WordPress site to configure the SMTP mailer of your choice.
+Thatâ€™s why you need to install the Post SMTP plugin on your WordPress site to configure the SMTP mailer of your choice.

 == How Does Post SMTP Work? ==
 Post SMTP allows you to easily replace the default PHP mail function (wp_mail) of your WordPress site with the SMTP mailer of your choice, like [Microsoft 365](https://postmansmtp.com/extensions/office-365-extension-for-post-smtp/?utm_source=wp_org&utm_medium=read_me), Brevo, Zoho, Gmail, Post Mark, etc., which in turn improves WordPress email deliverability.